moaz-elesawey/particle-in-box-soln-fortran/README.md

 # Particle in Box in Fortran
-It's a tool used to model the particle in a box model in quantum mechanics using `fortran` as the main solver for the problem and `GNUPlot` for creating plots and reports.
+It's a tool used to model the particle in a box model in quantum mechanics using `fortran` as the main solver for the problem and `Python` to visualize the generated data.

 ## Install
-compile the `src` to create and executable
+compile the `src` to create and executable using
 ```
 $ make all
 ```